Shoprite pharmacies in northern Delaware closed in January.

 “We are working to make this a seamless transition and thank all our pharmacy customers for their patronage and patience.
 Customers will also see signs with additional information at our pharmacy counters,” O’Shea stated.

 The pharmacies slated to close are operated by Kenny Family Markets.
-President Chris Kenny was sent an Email seeking comment.
+President Chris Kenny did not comment on the closing

 Shoprite stores carry their name and are supplied by Wakefern but typically have owners who operate multiple stores.

 Grocery store chains have been exiting the pharmacy business as competitive pressures increase from dominant chains, like Walgreens, CVS and Walmart.
 Albertsons, which owns Safeway and Acme stores in Delaware, has retained its pharmacies.

 Discount store chain Target exited the business five years ago and sold its in-store locations to CVS.
 BJ’s Wholesale Club closed its pharmacies several years ago.

 At the same time, a number of independently pharmacies have opened around the state as the business lost the local touch that was part of the Happy Harry’s chain that was acquired by Walgreens nearly a decade and a half ago.